Mose Stamps (A.S. ’17)

 - Youth worker services

 Of students work full time while pursuing a degree.

 Of alumni believe their education prepared them for the demands of their vocational life.

 Of faculty members are professing believers of Jesus Christ.

 Next Program Start

-Take the next step in your career on your own schedule with flexible scheduling and programs offered on campus or online.
+Take the next step in your career on your own schedule with flexible scheduling and online programs.